-In this example the area is a between-plot factor at three levels, and the year is a within-plot factor.
-There is a special option in many statistics packages to analyse data of this type, and there can be more than one between plot factor, and more than one within plot factor.
-A set of data like that shown in Table 3.10 should not be analysed as a factorial design with three factors (area, year and plot), because that assumes that the plots in different areas match up, e.g., plot 1 in areas 1, 2 and 3 have something similar about them, which will generally not be true.
+In this example, the area is a between-plot factor at three levels, and the year is a within-plot factor.
+There is a special option in many statistics packages to analyze data of this type, and there can be more than one between-plot factor, and more than one within-plot factor.
+A set of data like that shown in Table 3.10 should not be analyzed as a factorial design with three factors (area, year, and plot), because that assumes that the plots in different areas match up, e.g., plot 1 in areas 1, 2, and 3 have something similar about them, which will generally not be true.
 Rather, the numbering of plots within areas will be arbitrary, which is sometimes referred to as plots being nested within areas.
-On the other hand, a repeated measures analysis of variance does assume that the measurements at different times on one plot in one area tend to be similar.
+On the other hand, a repeated-measures analysis of variance does assume that the measurements at different times on one plot in one area tend to be similar.
 Thus it is one way of overcoming the problem of pseudoreplication, which is discussed further in Section 4.8.

-An important special application of repeated measures analysis of variance is with the before-after-control-impact (BACI) and other designs that are discussed in Chapter 6.
-In this case there may be a group of sites that are controls, with no potential impact, and another group of sites that are potentially impacted.
-Repeated observations are made on the sites at different times over the study period, and at some point in time there is an event at the sites that may be impacted.
+An important special application of repeated-measures analysis of variance is with the before-after-control-impact (BACI) and other designs that are discussed in Chapter 6.
+In this case, there may be a group of sites that are controls, with no potential impact, and another group of sites that are potentially impacted.
+Repeated observations are made on the sites at different times over the study period, and at some point in time there is an event

+The Form of Data from a Repeated-Measures Experiment with Four Plots in Each of Three Different Treatment Areas Measured for Six Years at the sites that may be impacted.
 The question then is whether the event has a detectable effect on the observations at the impact sites.